 Sample number: Up to a three-digit sample number assigned sequentially to each sample with the same sample and material type designation.
-An asterisk () is used to identify cases where samples from the same layer were combined to satisfy minimum testing requirements.
+An asterisk () or an X is used to identify cases where samples from the same layer were combined to satisfy minimum testing quantity requirements.

-For core sample locations taken at specified time intervals from the start of construction on SPS-9 projects, a letter is appended to the end of the SAMPLE_NO.
-It is not used for other sample locations.
-The letter is used to designate the approximate time from paving to coring as follows:
+On some SPS-9 projects, a three-character code is appended to the SAMPLE_NO.
+This code starts with a time interval letter code and is followed by the last two numbers in the SHRP_ID field.
+The letter code used to designate the approximate time from paving to coring is as follows:

-A: 0 months B: 6 months C: 12 months D: 18 months E: 24 months F: 48 months
+A: 0 months

+B: 6 months

+C: 12 months

+D: 18 months

+E: 24 months

+F: 48 months